High-speed Source-Device-Independent Quantum Random Number Generator on a Chip

-The aforementioned $P_\text{guess}(X\vert E)$ forbids the attacker to correctly guess the heterodyne outcome (raw randomness) with a probability greater than $\delta_q\delta_p/\pi$ even with complete knowledge of the system and holding the side-information $E$.
-To extract such randomness, a universal hashing function compliant with the constraints dictated by the "\textit{Leftover Hashing Lemma}" \cite{RennerLeftOver} can be adopted.
+{Such a} $P_\text{guess}(X\vert E)$ {bound} forbids the attacker to correctly guess the heterodyne outcome (raw randomness) with a probability greater than $\delta_q\delta_p\text{/}\pi$ even with complete knowledge of the system and holding the side-information $E$. {Consequently, the amount of truly random bits that can be distilled from each measurement, quantified by the quantum conditional min-entropy $H_\text{min}(X \vert E)$, are: